-With hybrid cloud storage your organization will be able to separate archives or infrequently accessed data with regularly accessed data.
-These businesses can cease worrying about storage and turn their attention to their core competencies, confident that their data is secure and available.
+With hybrid cloud storage, your organization will be able to separate archives or infrequently accessed data with regularly accessed data.
+These businesses can cease worrying about storage and turn their attention to their core competencies, feeling confident that their data is secure and available.

 3. Increase Savings with Hybrid Cloud

-One of the biggest concerns for SMBs when making any sort of technology decision is the bottom line.
+Oneof the biggest concerns for SMBswhen making any sortof technological decision is the bottom line.
 According to IDC, a total amount of $66.8 billion was spent in 2019 on IT infrastructure, including server, storage, and ethernet switches, for both public and private cloud.
-Fortunately, hybrid cloud backup solutions are very cost effective.
+Fortunately, hybrid cloud backup solutions are very costeffective.

-In the event of a disaster, be it natural or technical, businesses must be confident that their data was backed up, and that it can be restored in a timely manner.
+In the event of a disaster, whether natural or technical, businesses must be confident that their data is backed up, and that it can be restored in a timely manner.
 When SMBs experience downtime, they stand to lose a great deal of money as IT strives to bring operations back online.